-How to use a ExpressVPN on your Apple TV
+How to use ExpressVPN on your Apple TV

 - Enter the MediaStreamer DNS server IP address you found earlier.
 If you previously had your DNS settings manually configured, it's worth making a note of these in case you want to stop using ExpressVPN and go back to your previous settings.
 If not, you can always reset it to Automatic.
 Once you have entered your IP address manually, hit Done.

-Why would I use ExpressVPN on my Apple TV?
+Why would I use ExpressVPN with my Apple TV?

-The main reason you would want ot use a VPN with your Apple TV is in order to access content that is not available in your region.
-If there is media only accessible in certain regions, such as Studio Ghibli movies on Netflix, or live sporting events not being broadcast where you live, then ExpressVPN allows you to access it by changing the location of the IP address throguh which you try to access said content.
+The main reason you would want to use a VPN with your Apple TV is in order to access content that is not available in your region.
+If there is content only accessible in certain regions, then ExpressVPN allows you to access it by virtually changing your location.

 Note, however, that this practice goes against the terms and conditions of Netflix and many other streaming services.